When preparing any set of questions for use in the MQL, attention is drawn to Rule 2 of the Merseyside Quiz Leagues, which states that

 MQL operates a non-discriminatory policy with respect to age, gender, disability, race or nationality, ethnic origin, creed, colour, social status and sexual orientation.

-NOTES FOR THE GUIDANCE OF QUESTION setters: LEAGUe SETS
+NOTES FOR THE GUIDANCE OF WRITERS OF QUESTION SETS: LEAGUe SETS

-To assist teams in the completion of sets of questions, the following guidelines are given.
+To assist teams in the production of sets of questions, the following guidance is given.

-Firstly, the system of question control, printing and distribution should be understood.
-Each team is required by the Rules to provide at least one set of questions and answers: a set consists of eight rounds of eight questions each round, plus a minimum of three spare questions at the end.
+Each season each team is required by Rule 10c to provide at least one set of questions and answers or a list of 70 questions and answers as directed by a League’s Secretary: a set consists of eight rounds of eight questions each round, plus a minimum of five spare questions at the end.

-A setter should therefore ensure that the questions
+A writer should therefore ensure that the questions

 Ensure that the spelling, grammar and formatting makes the quiz understandable and fit for use throughout the MQL and, if necessary, elsewhere.